glebtsereteli/GMRoomLoader/docs/pages/api/config.md

 Whether to initialize room parameters for loaded instances (`true`) or not (`false`).

 :::tip
-Setting this to `false` improves loading performance.
+Setting this to `false` improves :Loading: performance.
 :::

 ---